 Jeff Johnson was born in rural North Dakota.
 Most of the time, this fact is pretty self-evident.
-As a farm kid he operated heavy equipment on the high plains, then Jeff attended art school in Moorhead, Minnesota – a quirky outback where arts organizations are funded by charitable Black Jack and old ladies compulsively playing bingo.
-Graduating B.F.A. with honors and living out of his ‘83 Buick Skylark, Jeff went to Minneapolis to work for Duffy Design and Fallon Worldwide, rocketing from Intern to Design Director in six years, designing such pop icons as Fruitopia and Miller Time.
-His work is in the Smithsonian 20th Century American Design collection and The Minnesota Historical Society.
+As a farm kid he operated heavy equipment on the high plains, then attended art school in Moorhead, Minnesota, a quirky outback where arts organizations are funded by the charity of blackjack and compulsive bingo playing.
+Graduating B.F.A. with honors and living out of his ‘83 Buick Skylark, Jeff went to Minneapolis to work for Duffy Design and Fallon Worldwide, rocketing from intern to Design Director in six years, designing such pop icons as Fruitopia and Miller Time.
 After Duffy, Jeff sailed for New Zealand to become Senior Designer for Designworks in Wellington.
 In 1999 he returned to found Replace.
-Jeff’s work has been honored with inclusion in the Smithsonian Institute’s Cooper-Hewitt Collection of 20th Century American Design, The Minnesota Historical Society, The Walker Art Center, The One Show, Graphis, AIGA, ID Magazine, Communication Arts, and many others.
-Among his clients are Target, General Mills, Andrew Zimmern, Equal Exchange, and Seward Coop.
-Jeff was featured in Steven Heller’s books, The Design Entrepreneur – Rockport and Graphic: Inside the Sketchbooks of the World’s Great Graphic Designers.
-Locally, the man is treasured for having founded the Poster Offensive biennial political poster show, and the Hamilton Ink Spot, a fine art poster print studio in Downtown St. Paul, MN.
+Jeff’s work has been honored with inclusion in the Smithsonian Institute’s Cooper-Hewitt Collection of 20th Century American Design, The Minnesota Historical Society Permanent Collection, The Walker Art Center, The 3M Design Center Permanent Collection, The One Show, Graphis, Print Magazine, AIGA, ID Magazine, Communication Arts, and many others.
+Among his clients include Target Stores, Coca-Cola, Smash Burger, Jim Beam, General Mills, BMW, Andrew Zimmern, and Geek Squad.
+Jeff is featured in Steven Heller’s books, The Design Entrepreneur and Inside the Sketchbooks of the World’s Great Graphic Designers.
+Locally, Jeff founded The Poster Offensive, a poster show for peace and democracy.
+Jeff also Co-Founded The Hamilton Ink Spot, a fine art poster print studio in Downtown St. Paul, MN.
+Jeff has co-authored two books, MN Invents: a tribute to MN Inventions, and Talking Tools. a collection of board games for at-risk kids.
 Jeff lives with his wife and two sons.
-He canoes and bikes a lot, and prefers beer with his hot-dish.
-He can also turn a mean polka.
+He canoes, skis, and bikes a lot.
+Jeff prefers beer with his hot-dish and can turn a mean polka.

-LUCAS WANTS TO REPLACE: His love of cigarettes with more love.
-Destroyers with creators.
-Junk with relics.
-Public teachers’ salaries with CEOs’ salaries.
-People who are “in it for the money” with people who care.
+LUCAS WANTS TO REPLACE: Destroyers with creators.
+Junk with relics and people who are “in it for the money” with people who care.

-Lucas is from the great state of Wisconsin and studied graphic design at the University of Wisconsin, Stout.
-Shortly after graduating Lucas moved to the fine city of Minneapolis and currently spends most of his time at Replace.
-When not there he might be found working in his own screen printing shop, MouseSaw: mousesaw.com.
-He dabbles in a bunch of stuff: motion graphics, packaging, print, and a ton of screen printing.
-He has a nice studio in his basement where he spends time with a cuppa joe and some photo emulsion.
+Lucas is originally from central Wisconsin and studied graphic design at the University of Wisconsin, Stout.
+Shortly after graduating he moved to the fine city of Minneapolis and currently spends most of his time at Replace.
+When not there he might be found working in his screen printing studio.
+He dabbles in a bunch of stuff: motion graphics, packaging, video game development, stained glass, and gardening to name a few.